AndreiChertkov/teneva_bm/README.md

 - `bm.i_min`, `bm.x_min`, `bm.y_min` - same as in the previous point, but for the minimum value.

-- `bm.i`, `bm.x`, `bm.y` - the last requested multi-index / point and the related computed benchmark's values.
+- `bm.i`, `bm.x`, `bm.y` - the last requested multi-index / point and the related computed benchmark's value.

 > The following function may be used to print the corresponding values: `print(bm.info_history())`.
 You can also get these values as a dictionary by the function `bm.get_history()`.